semanticarts/gist/docs/gistStyleGuide.md

 The "most specific rigid" class is the rigid class that the instance most directly belongs to.

 For example, given the class hierarchy `Living Thing` > `Person` > `Student`, where the first two classes are rigid and the third is not, the name for Sir Tim Berners-Lee is `_Person_Sir_Tim_Berners_Lee`.

+Caveat: During data conversion it may be difficult or impossible to determine the *most specific* rigid class.
+In such cases it is acceptable to use a higher-level rigid class, such as `_UnitOfMeasure_` rather than, for example, `_DurationUnit_`.

 Labels
 -----